- Collection Audit & Solutions

 A well-adapted space and mobile unit

 Another major component of sculpture conservation is a well-adapted space.
-At Nicolas Lemmens Studio we are able to undertake the most complex conservation projects thanks to our new, purpose built sculpture conservation studio.
+At Lemmens Art Conservation we are able to undertake the most complex conservation projects thanks to our new, purpose built sculpture conservation studio.
 We also have a mobile unit for in-situ interventions.

 Keeping outdoor sculpture is a constant battle against the elements, vandalism and pollution.